PurePudding/CSS-Custom-VsCode/README.md

-# CSS Custom for VSCode
+# VSCode Custom CSS

-This repository serves as documentation for customizing the default VSCode appearance using CSS.
-By default, VSCode's styling is determined by the built-in theme settings, but users can modify its look and feel according to their preferences.
-This documentation provides guidance on how to locate, modify, and apply custom CSS to enhance the user interface.
+This repository documents how to customize the default VSCode appearance using CSS.
+By default, VSCode enforces its built-in theme, but with the help of an extension, users can apply their own custom styles.

-The purpose of this repository is to provide a reference for users who wish to personalize their VSCode environment.
-It covers essential steps for modifying the interface, including changing colors, adjusting layout styles, and applying custom themes.
-Users can experiment with different styles to create a more visually appealing and comfortable workspace.

-Feedback on the customization process, styling suggestions, or usability improvements is highly appreciated.
-Contributions such as corrections, additional styling techniques, or enhancements to existing instructions are welcome through pull requests.
+## How to Apply Custom CSS
+To apply these custom styles, you need to install and configure the **Enable Custom CSS and JS Loader** extension in VSCode.
+Follow these steps:

+1. Install the extension: **Enable Custom CSS and JS Loader** from the VSCode marketplace.
+2. Open VSCode settings and specify the path to your custom CSS file.
+3. Run the command `Enable Custom CSS and JS` from the command palette (`Ctrl+Shift+P`).
+4. Restart or reload VSCode (`Ctrl+Shift+P` → `Reload Window`).
+5. Repeat step 3 and 4 whenever VSCode updates, as updates may reset the applied styles.

+## Purpose of This Repository
+This repository serves as a reference for users who want to personalize their VSCode interface by modifying:
+- Colors
+- Fonts
+- Layout styles
+- Other visual elements